Latest News | About UsPassionate about improving the healthcare landscape

 The judging panel comprised a diverse range of highly regarded figures across the NHS and wider healthcare sector.
 To be shortlisted as a finalist for these awards, despite tough competition from a pool of brilliant applications, is a mark of real achievement for Acadiant and Mid and South Essex NHS Foundation Trust.

-Maternity Direct is the first secure telemedicine chat app in the UK that connects a pregnant woman with a registered NHS midwife for non-urgent queries and stores their text chat in the Trust’s medical record system.
+Maternity Direct is the first secure telehealth chat app in the UK that connects a pregnant woman with a registered NHS midwife for non-urgent queries and stores their text chat in the Trust’s medical record system.

 To address urgent needs during the pandemic, Acadiant developed COVID-19 Triage forms with real-time dashboards for Midwives to screen women before antenatal appointments.
 In addition, Maternity Direct provides a Midwife Group chat for complex cases and handover, a Midwife-curated Health Information feed for registered users and guests, a real-time Data Analytics Dashboard, and an interactive, digitised Personal Care Plan.
 To date, Maternity Direct has 7,000 registered women and 13,000 guests with nearly 80% of survey respondents saying it saved them using another NHS service.